Christopher Mantis sets Lowell record; Ashton Williamson given limited eligibility

 It had been 404 days since Wheeler last tested victory.

-On Wednesday night, the Bearcats finally got back in the win column with a 50-45 home win over LaCrosse, snapping a 23-game losing streak that spanned across two seasons.
+On Wednesday night, the Bearcats finally got back in the win column with a 50-45 home victory over LaCrosse, snapping a 23-game losing streak that spanned across two seasons.

 "They kept coming to practice ready to work, and it paid off.
 That's the joy of this," Wheeler coach Steve Baumgartner said.
 "When you get back to the locker room and they're pouring water bottles on each other and stuff like that, that's what it's all about."